-The Benefits of a BS in Biomedical Engineering Degree at GCU
+The Benefits of Earning a BS in Biomedical Engineering Degree from GCU

 This bachelor’s degree is offered by the College of Science, Engineering and Technology.
-Students prepare to improve patient care by learning the principles of biomedical research, and the design, development and manufacture of medical and diagnostic devices.
-Develop an understanding of related disciplines, including computer programming, physics and chemistry, while deepening your comprehension of biomedical engineering essentials.
+In this program, you will prepare to improve patient care by learning the principles of biomedical research, and the design, development and manufacture of medical and diagnostic devices.
+You’ll develop an understanding of related disciplines, including computer programming, physics and chemistry, while deepening your comprehension of biomedical engineering essentials.

-The BS in biomedical engineering degree at GCU blends instructional coursework with real-world, hands-on learning experiences.
-Students graduate with a framework of professional skills relevant to the workplace.
+The undergraduate biomedical engineering degree at GCU blends instructional coursework with real-world, hands-on learning experiences.
+You will graduate with a framework of professional skills relevant to the workplace.
 There is an emphasis on ethical decision-making and servant leadership.
-Students are encouraged to explore topics through the lens of the Christian perspective.
+You are encouraged to explore topics through the lens of the Christian perspective.

 Combine your passion for engineering innovations with an enduring commitment to make a positive contribution to the world.
-The rigorous STEM curriculum is enriched with coursework intended to develop students’ communication, project management, creativity, analytical reasoning and ethical problem-solving skills.
-Students have many opportunities to work collaboratively with their peers as part of a team working toward a shared objective.
+The rigorous STEM curriculum is enriched with coursework intended to develop your communication, project management, creativity, analytical reasoning and ethical problem-solving skills.
+You will have many opportunities to work collaboratively with your peers as part of a team working toward a shared objective.

-In courses such as Medical Physiology, Biomaterials and Biomedical Design Elements, students acquire core competencies that include the following:
+In courses such as Medical Physiology, Biomaterials, Survey of Tissue Engineering and Biomedical Design Elements, you will acquire core competencies that include the following: